Harkool/MAPLE/README.md

 - Training script for binary or multi-label MAPLE checkpoints.
 - Evaluation script that exports task metrics to CSV.
 - Minimal public AMP sequence example CSV for inference and Streamlit testing.
-- Data schema, task definitions, and documentation for preparing benchmark and independent validation datasets from the public sources described in the manuscript.
+- Data schema, task definitions, and input-preprocessing documentation for converting user-prepared peptide sequence tables into MAPLE-compatible feature files.
 - Optional motif-reference table for the Streamlit interpretation layer.

 Pretrained `.pt` checkpoints are provided separately through the GitHub Releases